 Using travel-blank corrected CO2 fluxes and assumptions about LNAPL carbon content and density, E-Flux estimates LNAPL losses as gallons per acre per year equivalents.
 The analysis process takes approximately four weeks, after which E-Flux provides a confidential final report, including soil CO2 fluxes and estimated LNAPL degradation rates.
 Although no measurement tool is perfect, the Fossil Fuel Traps have consistently provided data that confirm the site conceptual model and do so in a uniquely quantitative basis.

-The bottom sorbent sample in each E-Flux Fossil Fuel Trap undergoes radiocarbon (14C) dating in order to determine the amount of fossil fuel derived carbon in the sample.
-Total CO2 flux captured by the trap represents a two-source model, with CO2 generated from natural soil organic matter (modern carbon) and LNAPL (fossil fuel carbon).
+The bottom sorbent sample in each Fossil Fuel Trap undergoes radiocarbon (14C) dating in order to determine the amount of fossil fuel derived carbon in the sample.
+Total CO2 flux captured by the FFT represents a two-source model, with CO2 generated from natural soil organic matter (modern carbon) and LNAPL (fossil fuel carbon).

 Modern sources of CO2 can be significant and should be subtracted off of a net CO2 flux measurement for accurate biodegradation estimation.